 How CRDP Came to Be

-Until 2004, military retired veterans could not receive full military retired pay and VA compensation at the same time.
+Until 2004, retired military members could not receive full military retired pay and VA compensation at the same time.
 They were obliged to waive one or the other.
 Because VA compensation is tax-free and often the greater benefit, veterans would choose this type of pay.
 Accordingly, the amount of military retirement pay would be reduced by the amount of their VA disability compensation (dollar to dollar).
 In cases in which the veteran was receiving VA compensation at the 100% level, the VA benefit often exceeded retirement pay.

 However, there was much dispute over this prohibition of receiving dual benefits.
 Interested parties argued that this prohibition was discrimination against military retirees.
 As a result, the 2004 National Defense Authorization Act (NDAA) ruled that military retirees who had a 50% or higher disability rating could receive VA compensation and their full retirement benefit.

 Note: CRDP is taxable and is considered countable income.

 How Concurrent Retirement And Disability Pay (CRDP) Works